DevBrightMinds/ArenaHoldingsBlogProject/README.md

 -- Run 'npm start' to load the project - it will load on [http://localhost:3000](http://localhost:3000) - it should open the browser automatically, if not go ahead and run http://localhost:3000 on the browser.

+Packages/Libraries used.

+-- Redux :- For State management throughout the app

+-- React Router Dom :- For navigation.

+-- Bootstrap :- For UI Design